charlieroth/beam_ville/apps/vault/README.md

 Represents the banking system of `beam_ville`

-Citizens can use `vault` to coordinate money between each other and the `traffic` system
+Citizens can use `vault` to coordinate money between each other and other nodes in the system